Brady Schroer, DO

 Guided by an embodied belief in each individual’s basic goodness and inherent wholeness, Monroe began her practice in Asheville by way of Boulder, CO, where she received a MA in Transpersonal Counseling Psychology from Naropa University, as well as a nature-based coaching certification from the Earth-Based Institute.
 After a clinical internship at a wilderness-based rehabilitation facility, she fell in love with the beauty of the NC mountains, the rich Asheville culture, and boundless opportunities for growth WNC has to offer.
 Monroe’s work is strongly rooted in a client-centered approach, informed by her experience that it is in relationship in which we are wounded, and therefore within healthy relationship that we are healed.

-Prior to joining the The Willows’ team, Monroe worked at Living Well Transitions, where she assisted young adults in independent living in developing the intrapersonal and life skills necessary to thrive.
+Prior to joining The Willows at Red Oak Recovery®’s team, Monroe worked at Living Well Transitions, where she assisted young adults in independent living in developing the intrapersonal and life skills necessary to thrive.
 Previously, she also worked with at-risk adolescents within the realm of equine-assisted psychotherapy, facilitating the transformative relationship possible between human and horse.

 Informed by an eclectic and intuitive approach, Monroe’s work is largely somatic, mindfulness-informed and nature-based.
-Within her role as facilitator of The Willows’ ecotherapy groups, Monroe guides clients in reacquainting themselves with the transformative and grounding power of the natural world.
+Within her role as facilitator of The Willows at Red Oak Recovery®’s ecotherapy groups, Monroe guides clients in reacquainting themselves with the transformative and grounding power of the natural world.

-Outside of her work at The Willows, Monroe is also an avid writer, traveler, dancer, hiker, and foodie!
+Outside of her work at The The Willows at Red Oak Recovery®, Monroe is also an avid writer, traveler, dancer, hiker, and foodie!

 KATHIE MILLER, MS, LAC